DevCycleHQ/sdk-proxy/README.md

 A simple healthcheck for each proxy instance can be performed by sending a GET request to the `/healthz` endpoint.

-Due to various deployment configurations - we recommend setting the file permissions for the resulting proxy file to be as restrictive as possible in your deployment scenario.
-However, to prevent issues with deployment, we provide the option to set the permissions to your own custom mask via the `DVC_LB_PROXY_UNIX_SOCKET_PERMISSIONS` environment variable, or the `unixSocketPermissions` option in the config file.
-The default is `0755`.
+We recommend setting the file permissions for the unix socket to be as restrictive as possible.
+However, as a workaround for deployment issues, you can set the permissions to your own custom mask via the `DVC_LB_PROXY_UNIX_SOCKET_PERMISSIONS` environment variable, or the unixSocketPermissions option in the config file.
+The default is 0755

 ### Command Line Arguments